 Across the planet students are drowning in debt, families juggle hefty mortgages, and workers in the unorganized sector depend on daily wages.
 Amidst all of this, leisure travel rarely finds itself on the list of priorities.

-Leisure travel is not marketed or meant for minority communities
+Leisure travel is not marketed to or meant for minority communities

 If we’re honest, travel is a very white-washed industry in itself.
 It’s evident with a simple scroll through any social media platform that it is usually white people who enjoy leisure travel.
 Under-served communities from Asia, Africa, and Latin America rarely indulge in travel.

-While these destinations are visited by Western travelers for whom their Dollars and Euros stretched a long way, the people from the under-served communities themselves may not even have the chance of stepping foot outside their country or even their town.
+While these destinations are visited by Western travelers for whom their dollars and euros stretch a long way, the people from the under-served communities themselves may not even have the chance to step foot outside their country or even their town.

-Though the number of POC (person-of-colour) travellers has been steadily increasing, it is still amongst the upper and upper-middle classes, and the as a whole industry remains very much white-centric.
+Though the number of POC (person-of-colour) travellers has been steadily increasing, it is still amongst the upper and upper-middle classes, and so as a whole, the industry remains very much white-centric.

 A disability, whether physical or mental, is a huge deterrent when it comes to travel.

 People who are physically compromised note finding it extremely difficult to travel even though they might have the funds.
-Mental illness is equally restrictive—those suffering from depression or anxiety may find daily tasks, let alone the stress and stimulation of traveling to new destinations.
+Mental illness is equally restrictive—those suffering from depression or anxiety may find daily tasks difficult, let alone the stress and stimulation of traveling to new destinations.